fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

 ## 13.2 Line of Succession

 The following order of succession to ensure that decision-making authority for the Luma Contingency Plan is uninterrupted.
 The Chief Technology Officer (CTO) is responsible for ensuring the safety of personnel and the execution of procedures documented within this Luma Contingency Plan.
-If the CTO is unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
+If the CTO is unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CMO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Aditya Bansod, CTO: 608-628-2582, aditya@lumahealth.io
+* Aditya Bansod, CTO: xx, aditya@lumahealth.io
-* Adnan Iqbal, CEO: 303-351-2640, adnan@lumahealth.io
+* Adnan Iqbal, CEO: xx, adnan@lumahealth.io

-## 13.3 Responsibilities
+## ??
+13.3 Responsibilities

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

-1. The **Ops Team** is responsible for recovery of the Datica hosted environment, network devices, and all servers.
-Members of the team include personnel who are also responsible for the daily operations and maintenance of Datica.
+1. The **Ops Team** is responsible for recovery of the Luma production servers.
+Members of the team include personnel who are also responsible for the daily operations and maintenance of Luma.
 The team leader is the CTO and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the CTO and directs the Web Services Team.

 Members of the Ops and Web Services teams must maintain local copies of the contact information from [§13.2](#13.2-line-of-succession).
 Additionally, the CTO must maintain a local copy of this policy in the event Internet access is not available during a disaster scenario.